Speakers Bureau

 Staff Robyn Trent Jefferson

-Robyn enjoyed a diverse career as a litigation and real estate paralegal for more than 34 years before joining the Innocence Project.
-A born advocate, she has always been passionate about effecting change for those who are, and have been, wronged and, in the last 10 years, has had more opportunities to dedicate more of her time in pursuit of much-needed reform.
+Prior to joining the Innocence Project, Robyn enjoyed a diverse career as a litigation and real estate paralegal for more than 34 years.
+A born advocate, she has always been passionate about effecting change for those who are and have been wronged and, in the last 10 years, has had more opportunities to dedicate more of her time in pursuit of much needed reform.

 Staff Simran Sohal

-Simran Sohal is a Senior Case Analyst for the Innocence Project.
+Simran Sohal is a senior case analyst at the Innocence Project.

 Staff Stacey Anderson